Two for the Road (film): Writing and casting

 The story was not autobiographical, but was inspired by Raphael's own marriage.
 He said that the events in the story were "based mainly on the experiences of my wife and me, but with a certain degree of expansiveness.
 These are not necessarily things that happened, but what might have happened."
 Raphael wrote the first draft of the script in the fall of 1964 while staying with his family in an apartment on the Via Francesco Ferrara in Rome.
 To compose the work, he wrote individual scenes on cards then rearranged them on the floor, creating a mosaic effect.
 Raphael sent the typed script to Donen in England on Wednesday, 11 November.
 After reading the script, Donen telephoned on Friday, 13 November to say he thought it was the best script he had ever read.
-Donen then sent the scrip to Hepburn, who agreed to meet in Switzerland to discuss it.
+Despite her previous rejection, Donen then sent the scrip to Hepburn, who agreed to meet in Switzerland to discuss it.
 In January 1965, Donen and Raphael flew to Switzerland to meet Hepburn at her home in Bürgenstock and try a second time to convince her to work on the film.
 When they met, Hepburn told the men, "I don't want to say too much about how much I like the script of Two for the Road, in case it embarrasses Frederico."
 However, Hepburn was concerned over the effect it would have on her pudique image to play a part that included nudity, premarital sex, and adultery.
 Donen and Raphael allayed her fears and convinced her to accept the role.
 Hepburn signed for $750,000, her standard rate at the time.

-Donen took the picture initially to Universal.
+Donen took the picture initially to Universal, who had distributed his previous two films.
 His first choice for the leading man was Paul Newman, whom he sent the script.
 Newman declined the part on the grounds that it was a "director's picture" unsuited to a major star.
 After Newman's rejection, Universal dropped the project.
-Given he had signed a contract with Hepburn already, Donen was forced to find another studio.
+Given he had signed a contract with Hepburn already, Donen could not abandon the project and was forced to find another studio.
 He managed to secure backing from Richard D. Zanuck at Twentieth Century-Fox.
 Zanuck gave the film $5 million to work with, and explained to Donen that the studio's 1966 Oscar budget would be dedicated to Doctor Dolittle.
 Donen's second choice for the lead male part was Albert Finney, who signed in early September 1965 for $300,000.
 At the time, Finney's only major credit was Tom Jones, and he was largely unknown in the United States.
 Donen said later he was quite nervous about giving the part to Finney.
 In December 1965 Hepburn became pregnant, which would set the filming back at least a year.
 However, in January 1966 she miscarried, which allowed the movie to go ahead.